andresp2805/RETO-01-MELISA/README.md

 The students edit this section to add their names, Uniandes emails, and specify which project functionality of the project they will implement.

+1. Student No. 1 Name, Student No. 1 Uniandes Email, Student No. 1 owned functionality.
 1. Iker Barbosa, i.barbosac@uniandes.edu.co, Estudiante 1, 202424135
 2. Camilo Castro, c.castrot@uniandes.edu.co, Estudiante 2, 202412178
 3. Melisa Molina, p.molinaa@uniandes.edu.co, Estudiante 3, 202312232

 [Back to top](#retos-template)